 The 3.30–3.34 GHz band has been opened for regional broadband networks.

 As a part of Radio Spectrum Management’s assignment of 3.3–3.4 GHz for regional and private networks, we have made available two 20 MHz channels (between 3.30–3.32 GHz and 3.32–3.34 GHz) for non-national/regional broadband.

-Following this 6-month exclusive period, and after all draft licences have been processed, the spectrum will be open to other parties to establish licences on a first-in first-served basis.
+Following this 6 month exclusive period, and after all draft licences have been processed, the spectrum will be open to other parties to establish licences on a first-in first-served basis.

 All licences will be subject to a resource charge (set out below), as well as other conditions, including a requirement to use-or-lose the licences.

 A sample licence agreement for licences in the 3.30–3.34 GHz band is available here:

-Exclusive Right to Licence
+Exclusive right to licence

-A sample agreement for the 6-month exclusive rights agreement is provided:
+A sample agreement for the 6 month exclusive rights agreement is provided:

 In addition, to greatly minimize any potential for interference to and from rural broadband users, we have deliberately placed rural broadband users between 3.30–3.34 GHz, which creates at least a 60 MHz frequency separation between rural broadband providers and mobile network operators.
 This means that even with unsynchronised system operation (due to the use of different synchronisation and frame structures), the likelihood of interference between regional broadband users and mobile network operators is very low.

 You will pay: